whollender/SuperAudioBoard/README.md

 # SuperAudioBoard
 High quality, 24-bit audio codec board for Teensy 3.x

+Files under SineTestCode are under MIT license.
+Example Arduino sketches in the "ExampleSketches" directory are public domain.
-Files under SineTestCode are under MIT license, all other files licensed under Creative Commons CC-BY-SA-NC v4.0 (see LICENSE.md file for details).
+All other files licensed under Creative Commons CC-BY-SA-NC v4.0 (see LICENSE.md file for details).

 Not for commercial use.